9 MMA Choke Moves That Make Opponents Tap Fast!

 Mixed Martial Arts requires its combatants to have a deep knowledge of every facet of the sport.
 Unlike basketball where you can play just a single position on the court, fighters who are very good in one sphere but have limited skills in other areas do not last very long.

-Technically, one of the most challenging skills to learn in MMA is the art of the submission in all of it’s many forms, but it’s an essential component of any fighters game in this day and age.
+Technically, one of the most challenging skills to learn in MMA is the art of submission in all of its many forms, but it’s an essential component of any fighter’s game in this day and age.

 Submission holds are grouped into two broad categories: Joint locks and chokeholds.
-Statistically, chokes have proven to be much more popular in mixed martial arts, largely due to the fact that they are easier to pull off during a fight.
-In fact, four of the top five most successful submission moves applied in major MMA events over the past few years have been chokeholds.
+Statistically, chokes are much more prevalent in mixed martial arts, primarily because they are easier to pull off during a fight.
+Four of the top five most successful submission moves applied in major MMA events over the past few years have been chokeholds.

-So, with that in mind, what are the best techniques that fighters use to send their foes to dreamland?
-And we’ve got some BJJ experts to explain all the moves in detail!
+So, with that in mind, what are the best techniques fighters use to send their foes to dreamland?
+We’ve got some BJJ experts to explain all the moves in detail!

 1. Rear Naked Choke

-Throughout years of competition inside the cage the rear-naked choke has become established as the most successful submission move in MMA.
-It is applied from the opponents back (hence the term rear), and was given the term “naked” due to the fact that it originated from a judo chokehold called “Hadake Jime” or “Naked Strangle”.
+After years of competition inside the cage, the rear-naked choke has become the most successful submission move in MMA.
+It is applied from the opponent’s back (hence the term “rear”) and was given the term “naked” because it originated from a judo chokehold called “Hadake Jime” or “Naked Strangle.”

-A common misconception when it comes to this move is that it’s cutting off the opponents air supply – that’s not the case.
-The basic version of the move is in fact what’s known as a “blood choke”, meaning that it’s applied to points on the neck that briefly prevents blood reaching the brain, causing the opponent to pass out.
+A common misconception regarding this move is that it cuts off the opponent’s air supply—that’s not the case.
+The basic version of the move is what’s known as a “blood choke,” meaning that it’s applied to points on the neck that briefly prevent blood from reaching the brain, causing the opponent to pass out.

-To do this a fighter slides his arm under his opponents neck, keeping the opponents trachea in the crook of his elbow, and squeezes his forearm on one side of the neck while his bicep presses on the other side.
-The fighters other arm pushes the back of the opponents neck, which has the effect of putting pressure from the rear and lateral sides, inducing sleepy-time if they don’t tap.
+To do this, a fighter slides his arm under his opponent’s neck, keeping the opponent’s trachea in the crook of his elbow.
+He squeezes his forearm on one side of the neck while his bicep presses on the other.
+The fighter’s other arm pushes the back of the opponent’s neck, which puts pressure on the rear and lateral sides, inducing sleepy time if they don’t tap.

 2. Triangle Choke

-The triangle gets it’s name from the fact that the attackers legs and the opponents isolated arm form a triangle shape as the move is performed.
+The triangle gets its name because the attacker’s legs and the opponent’s isolated arm form a triangle shape as the move is performed.

 The move is typically used as a counter-attack when the attacker is in guard on his back.
-Generally, as the opponent throws strikes the attacker grabs hold of one of his arms and pulls it forward and then wraps one of their legs around the opponents neck and shoulders.
-Their other leg is used to lock the move by placing the knee around the ankle of the other foot.
+Generally, as the opponent throws strikes, the attacker grabs hold of one of his arms, pulls it forward, and then wraps one of their legs around the opponent’s neck and shoulders.
+Their other leg locks the move by placing the knee around the ankle of the other foot.

 3. Guillotine Choke

-While there’s many opportunities to apply the move during a fight, wrestlers in particular often fall victim to the guillotine as they shoot for the takedown due to the fact that they tend to leave their head and neck exposed.
-That leaves the opportunity for the move to be performed by slipping an arm under the opponents chin, grabbing that hand with their other hand and then pulling upwards.
+While there are many opportunities to apply the move during a fight, wrestlers, in particular, often fall victim to the guillotine as they shoot for the takedown because they tend to leave their head and neck exposed.
+That leaves the opportunity for the move to be performed by slipping an arm under the opponent’s chin, grabbing that hand with their other hand, and then pulling upwards.

-Often when this move is performed the two fighters will drop to the floor with the person applying the choke closing guard in order to prevent their opponent from moving and gain additional leverage as can be seen in the picture above.
+Often, when this move is performed, the two fighters will drop to the floor, with the person applying the choke closing guard to prevent their opponent from moving and gain additional leverage, as can be seen in the picture above.

 4. Arm Triangle

-Also called a side choke, this submission is mostly often seen when a fighter secures top position on the mat.
+Also called a side choke, this submission is often seen when a fighter secures the top position on the mat.

-The fighter traps the opponents arm and his neck by wrapping his own arm behind the opponents neck and grabbing his bicep or clasping his hands together.
+The fighter traps the opponent’s arm and neck by wrapping his arm behind the opponent’s neck, grabbing his bicep, or clasping his hands together.

 From there, he slips off to the side of his opponent and pushes the head of the opponent down until he submits.